-You may hear the argument that singers who mainly do stage productions or recitals don’t need to be good sight-readers, because the nature of their work is such that they usually have the opportunity to learn their music well ahead of time.
+You may hear the argument that singers who mainly do stage productions or recitals don’t need to be good sight-readers, because they usually have the opportunity to learn their music well ahead of time.
 This may be true, but being able to sight-read – on some level – is part of the skill set of a well-rounded musician.
 Instrumentalists are trained to be excellent sight-readers, even if their careers are as concert soloists.
 Why should singers be any different?

 When you’re handed a piece to sight-read, you should immediately look at the following things:

 - The tempo marking, if any is given

 Then, glance through the piece to get a general sense of what it’s about.
 What is the musical style?
 Does the tempo, meter, or key ever change?
 Are there any repeats?
 If so, where do they go?
 Is the piece full of moving notes, or sustained notes?
 Are there a ton of accidentals (extra sharps/flats/naturals that are not indigenous to the home key)?
 What is the vocal range and tessitura?
 Are there any rests to count through?
 If yes, what is happening during those rests that you can listen for when the time comes?

 Notice I mentioned nothing about the text.
 This is hard for many singers to grasp, but the text is a lower-order concern when sight-reading.
 Sure, look at it, if you have time; note what language it is in, etc. But generally, text should be near the bottom of the priority list.
 After all, what is more important: keeping up with the notes, or dwelling on whether you pronounced “excelsis” correctly five measures ago?
 Just sing whatever words come out of your mouth.
 No one will care the first time through – I promise you.